• Skip to primary navigation

 • Tomato paste - This is optional, but it adds flavor and color reminiscent of an ad hoc jambalaya.

-• Kielbasa - Other similar sausages can be substituted as well.
+• Polish Kielbasa - Any other similar sausages at the grocery store can be substituted as well.

-• Red pepper - Or you can use another sweet pepper.
+• Red bell pepper - Or you can use another sweet pepper.

 • Onion - Yellow or sweet onions will be best.